 - Shredded Bark – adds air pockets and drainage

 - Compost – adds nutrients to the soil (use compost outdoor plants only)

 - Coco coir – an organic compound from the coconut tree.
 It adds to the absorbency, water retention, and drainage of potting soil.
 It is often used as a peat moss substitute.

-NOTE: Don’t use garden soil even on outdoor plants.
-The soil is too heavy, good root growth difficult, and often fungus gnats can be an issue.is not
+NOTE: Don’t use garden soil, even on outdoor plants.
+The soil is too heavy, good root growth is difficult, and often fungus gnats can be an issue.is not

 Pothos Soil Mix Recipe

-A pothos potting mix that is well-draining and provides good air exchange is simple to make.
+The best potting mix for pothos that is well-draining and provides good air exchange is simple to make.